OrlovVictor/pizza.com/README.md

 # pizza.com

-delivered in 42 minutes, or it is free
+Our mission is to deliver pizza in 42 minutes or less.

 ## How to deploy this app